Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

  | Boo |   | Goomba |   | Wiggler |
  -------   ----------   -----------
 ```
-The functions every class derived from `Enemy` could be `walk`, `jumpedOn`,
+The functions every class derived from `Enemy` has to implement
-`spinJumpedOn`, `getPosition`.
+could be `walk`, `jumpedOn`, `spinJumpedOn`, `getPosition`.
 The first three would be non const member functions, they mutate the object.
-The last one would be a const function, it only return a property.
+The last one would be a const function, it only returns a property.

 To make everything a bit easier,
 let's say we just have two derived subclasses: